royertiago/INE5443/naming_conventions.md

 Makefile naming conventions
 ===========================

-`file.cpp`: Some file that contains source code of implementations.
+`file.cpp`: Contains source code of implementations.
 If this file has a `main` function, ideally it should be the only function of the file.
 There shall not be any `file.h` headers acompanying